 In this article, we will learn about the challenge businesses face with distributed data coming in from different channels and the importance of unified analytics in the functioning of a contact centre.

 A contact centre has data coming in from different directions and in different formats.
-For example, with telephony, for a simple but crucial act of identification a call centre gathers data related to the caller’s identity, which may include their name, contact number, email id, address, at times even birthdays and marriage anniversaries.
-The call centre also records and stores the previous interactions of the customer.
+For example, with telephony, for a simple but crucial act of identification, a call center gathers data related to the caller’s identity, which may include their name, contact number, email id, address, at times even birthdays and marriage anniversaries.
+The call center also records and stores the previous interactions of the customer.
 Now imagine this information being collected for thousands of calls a contact centre receives and makes every day.

-And we have just spoken about a small portion of telephony till now, there are multiple other channels that customers and businesses use to interact with each other today, like SMS, Emails, Social Media, Chat, Bot interactions etc. Every channel gathers data, the collection, management and action on which is crucial for a brand’s customer experience and ultimately their brand perception.
+And we have just spoken about a small portion of telephony till now, there are multiple other channels that customers and businesses use to interact with each other today, like SMS, Emails, Social Media, Chat, Bot interactions, etc. Every channel gathers data, the collection, management, and action which is crucial for a brand’s customer experience and ultimately their brand perception.

 Here is the summary of a survey conducted by ICMI, on the challenges a contact center faces in collecting and managing data.
 You will see that the top most challenge faced by a contact centre is – ‘Too much data collected from too many disparate sources and no good way to consolidate it.’
 The second challenge is – ‘Too much data and no time to manually parse it and report on it.’

 This has been a consistent challenge with contact centers offering multi-channel support and handling extensive level of calls daily.